 Clear communication of what is expected from everyone in the unit will help eliminate problems throughout the academic year and possibly avoid assessed cleaning charges.
 Each resident is responsible for cleaning up after him/herself.
-It is recommended at the beginning of the year that all residents agree upon a system to maintain the cleanliness and upkeep of their unit, such as rotating duties to keep the bathrooms, kitchen, and living areas clean and then put the agreed upon system down in writing in their roommate agreement.
-Each student is responsible for the care and cleanliness of his/her room/bathroom/kitchen.
-He/she is responsible for keeping wastebaskets emptied, beds made and floors clean, bathrooms clean, kitchen clean and providing their own cleaning supplies.
+It is recommended at the beginning of the year that all residents agree upon a system to maintain the cleanliness and upkeep of their unit, such as rotating duties to keep the bathrooms, kitchen, and living areas clean and then put the agreed upon system down in writing in their room/bathroom/kitchen.
+He/she is responsible for the care and cleanliness of his/her room/bathrooms clean, kitchen clean and providing their own cleaning supplies.
 There will be announced room checks.
 Fines will be assessed if room/bathroom/kitchen is not satisfactorily clean.
 At the end of the semester, students will be charged a minimum of \$75.00 for cleaning if rooms are not left clean.